Notes on academic writing in mathematics and computer science

 Do any of the highlights relate in broad terms to previous work by you or by somebody else (this is not a full comparison with related work—just mention the highlights).

-Now is not the time for technical details.
-Just give the reader a framework to help him get into the paper.
+Now is no time for technical details; just give a framework to help the reader ease into the paper.
 To the right is part of a page 2.
 Have a look.

 How to open a (sub)section